Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Experiments

-Fig. \ref{subfigb} depicts the performance of the AirGNN with different scale parameters $\delta$ corresponding to different channel conditions.
-We compare with two baselines: (i) GNN without channel fading and noise, and (ii) GNN with channel fading and noise.
-The first considers a classical GNN with no fading and noise, i.e., $h_{ij}^{(k)}=1$ and $n_i^{(k)}=0$ for $k=1,\ldots,K$ [cf. \eqref{eq:channel}], during both training and inference.
+\textbf{Channel condition.} Figs. \ref{subfig:sourceSigma}-\ref{subfig:sourceSNR} depict the performance of the AirGNNs with different channel conditions, i.e., different scale parameters $\beta$ in Fig. \ref{subfig:sourceSigma} and different SNRs in Fig. \ref{subfig:sourceSNR}.
+The threshold of the AirGNN with CSI is set as $\gamma = 0.5$.
+We compare with two baselines: (i) GNN with ideal communications without channel fading and noise, and (ii) GNN with channel fading and noise.
+The first considers a classical GNN with no fading and noise, i.e., $h_{ij}^{(k)}=1$ and $n_i^{(k)}=0$ for $k=1,\ldots,K$ [cf. \eqref{eq:communicationChannel1}], during both training and inference.
 This is an ideal communication scenario, which may not hold in real-world wireless applications and serves as an upper bound only for reference.
-The second considers fading and noise during inference, which is the practical scenario considered in this paper, but ignores them during training.
-The GNN without fading and noise exhibits the best performance as expected as it does not consider any channel effects.
-The AirGNN consistently outperforms the GNN with fading and noise.
-This corroborates the theoretical analysis, i.e., the AirGNN accounts for the stochasticity of the communication channels during training, which provides robustness to channel fading effects during inference.
-Moreover, the AirGNN maintains a good performance in different channel conditions, while the GNN suffers more degradation in severe channels when $\delta$ is small or large.
-The latter highlights the importance of robustness to communication noise.
+The second experiences fading and noise during inference, which is the practical scenario considered in this paper, but ignores them during training.

+The GNN without fading and noise exhibits the best performance as expected because it does not consider any channel effects.
+The AirGNN either with or without CSI consistently outperforms the GNN with fading and noise.
+This corroborates our theoretical finding, i.e., the AirGNN accounts for communication channels during training and is more robust to channel impairments during inference.
+Moreover, the AirGNN maintains a good performance in different channel conditions, while the GNN suffers more degradation in severe channels when $\beta$ is small / large or SNR is small and yields a performance close to a random classifier.
+This highlights the importance of architecture robustness to communication effects.

+The AirGNN \textit{with} CSI exhibits a better performance than the AirGNN \textit{without} CSI, when the cut-off threshold of truncated power control strategy $\gamma$ is appropriately selected based on the channel condition.
+This is because the former assumes the CSI available at transmitting nodes and leverages this information to reduce channel effects for signal transmission, while the latter does not use / require any prior knowledge about the CSI.